If you’re going to try Nigerian food for the first time, it might as well be with a table full of strangers in the home of somebody you don’t know.

 Wellington’s introduction to this four-course Nigerian meal is a steaming-hot bowl of pepper soup.
 The room immediately fills with the smell of fish and herbs, and our stomachs are warmed with the earthy, slightly bitter flavors of the broth.

 The room starts to get louder as the ice is broken and the groups begin to freely discuss the plates.
 The small group dynamics (and the wine brought by some diners) enable flowing conversation, and there is one dominant topic of conversation: food.
-Everyone is talking about flavors, notes, and impressions, and, of course, the delicious dishes.
+Everyone is talking about flavors, notes, and impressions of the delicious dishes.

 The entree arrives, and, with it, an explanation.
-Wellington prefaces the course with the gentle suggestion that Nigerians would eat the fufu (pounded yam), egusi soup, and chicken with their right hand.
-He explains that it is polite etiquette, as well as an acknowledgment of the right hand of God and the”hand to receive blessings”/“blessed hand.”
+Wellington prefaces the course with the gentle, nudging suggestion that Nigerians would eat the fufu (pounded yam), egusi soup, and chicken with their right hand.
+He explains that it is polite etiquette, as well as an acknowledgment of the right hand of God and the “hand to receive blessings”/”blessed hand”.

-Willie Bower, a previous Chow Club guest, is trying Nigerian food for the first time.
-He expresses how he enjoyed having the explanation for the dish.
+Willie Bower, a previous Chow Club guest, is trying Nigerian food for the first time, appreciates the explanation for the dish.
 “Sometimes there might be food and I’ll have no idea how to eat it – this is the spoon?” he says, gesturing toward the fufu.
-“Then I learn about how to eat it, and why – someone explaining the culture of it to you- and it makes sense.”
+“Then I learn about how to eat it, and why – someone explaining the culture of it to you – and everything comes together.”

 Americans don’t eat like this very often.
 Many people are hesitant, but most dive straight in, gamely trying different techniques.
 The easiest comparison for fufu is the texture of mashed potatoes, and some people are messier than others.
 But when each table is full of people just as uncoordinated as you, some barriers disappear.